moyshik7/pharma-notes-md/2/local_anesthetics.md

   - Provides excellent anesthesia for a variety of procedures

 ---
-🤡🤡🤡🤡🤡🤡🤡🤡🤡🤡🤡
-🐸🐸🐸🐸🐸🐸🐸🐸🐸🐸🐸
----

-## Spinal Anesthesia
-- Drug introduced into spinal fluid → extensive, profound anesthesia
-- Site of action: spinal nerve roots, ganglia, spinal cord
-- Rapid onset
-- Hypotension (due to sympathetic blockade)
-- Headache (due to CSF leakage)

----

-## Routes of Administration
-- **Surface anesthesia:** Lidocaine
-- **Infiltration:** Most LAs
-- **Nerve block:** All LAs
-- **Spinal:** Lidocaine, Tetracaine
-- **Epidural:** Lidocaine, Tetracaine

----

 ## Types of Regional Block
 1. Nerve block
 2. Intravenous regional anesthesia
 3. Epidural (extradural)
 4. Spinal (subarachnoid, intrathecal)

-### Nerve Block
+### 1. Nerve block
-- Injection near peripheral nerve or plexus
+- Anesthetize a region by injecting the drug around the peripheral nerve or a plexus
-- Used in surgery (limbs, face, dentistry, obstetrics)
+- Most of the LAs can be used to block nerves for surgery, dentistry, analgesia
+- Special forms
+- Brachial plexus block -Upper extremity
+- Sciatic, Femoral or Obturator block - Lower extremity

-### Intravenous Regional Anesthesia
+### 2. Intravenous Regional Anesthesia
-- LA injected IV distal to tourniquet → anesthesia until circulation restored
+- LA injected intravenously distal to a-pressure cuff to arrest blood flow
+- Remains effective until the circulation is restored
-- Used in limb surgery
+- Can be used in limb surgery
-- Drugs: Lidocaine, Prilocaine
+- Lidocaine, Prilocaine

-### Epidural Anesthesia
+### 3. Extradural (Epidural) Anesthesia
-- Injected into epidural space (acts on nerve roots)
+- Injected into the extradural space to act on nerve root
-- Used in thoracic, lumbar, sacral surgery, and obstetrics
+- Used in thoiracic, lumber and sacral region
+- Widely used in obstetrics
+- Avoids potentially serious hazards of putting foreign substances into CSF
-- Lower risk of headache/hypotension vs spinal anesthesia
+- Risk of head ache and hypotension is less than spinal anesthesia

+### 4. Spinal Anesthesia
+- Drug is directly introduced into the spinal fluid
+- Produces extensive and profound anesthesia
+- **Site of action:** - Spinal nerve roots, spinal ganglia and perhaps spinal cord
+- Onset of action - Rapid
+- Hypotension occurs due to blockade of sympathetic nervous system
+- Headache occurs due to CSF leakage

 ---

-## Adverse Effects

----

-## Prolonging Action of Local Anesthetics
-- Add vasoconstrictor (e.g., Adrenaline)
-- Acts on α₁ receptor → vasoconstriction → ↓ blood flow at injection site → ↓ systemic absorption

-### Benefits
-- Prolonged duration of anesthesia
+## Classify local anesthetics according to administration
-- Adequate anesthesia for long procedures
+- Surface anesthesia - Lidocaine
-- Extended postoperative pain control
-- Lower total anesthetic requirement
-- Reduced risk of systemic toxicity

-### Dangers of Adrenaline
-- Delay in wound healing
-- Tissue edema
-- Necrosis of injected tissue

----

-## Procedures Using Local Anesthetics
-### Topical/Surface
-- Nasal mucosa, wounds, nerve endings, epidural or subarachnoid space
+- Infiltration - Mostly all LA
+- Nerve block - All LA
+- Spinal - Lidocaine Tetracaine
-- Drugs: Lidocaine, Tetracaine, Benzocaine, Dibucaine
+- Epidural - Lidocaine, Tetracaine
-- Not effective for skin

-### Infiltration
-- Injection under skin → paralyzes sensory nerve endings & cutaneous nerves
-- Used in minor surgery
-- Most LAs can be used

-### Regional Block
-- Injection near nerve or plexus proximal to surgical site
-- Produces anesthesia in larger regions